-Note: despite my best efforts some of the insects may have been mis-identified and many will have experienced genus changes that I have not yet caught up with.
+Note: despite my best efforts some of the insects may have been mis-identified and many will have experienced genus changes, particularly for the Neotropics, that I have not yet caught up with.
 I'll be more than happy to have any errors brought to my attention!
 Corrections will be made in due course.

 Cameras: from 2007 I used a Pentax K10D with a 105mm Sigma macro-lens.
 Then in 2013 I switched to a Panasonic Lumix FZ200 due to its greater flexibility and lightness and was very satisfied with it until it 'died' during a trip to Peru in October 2016.
 With no spare, a valuable lesson was learned!
 So I now possess two Lumix FZ1000 cameras ready for the 2017 season, and beyond....